 I'm, Caitlin Miranda!

-Atlanta, GA professional Maternity, Newborn and Family Photographer.
+Atlanta, GA professional Maternity, Newborn, Family & Elopement Photographer.
 Welcome to my blog where I share all about my little photography world; including tips , tricks and new sessions.
 Thank you for being here!